danielcbit/apcctrl/doc/manual/manual.rst

 --enable-test  This turns on a test driver
     that is used only for debugging.
 By default it is disabled.
 --enable-gapcmon  This option enables building the GTK GUI front-end for
-    apcupsd.
+    apcctrl.
 Building this package requires numerous GNOME libraries.
 The default is disabled.
 --enable-apcagent  This option enables building the apcagent menubar application
     on Mac OS X platforms.
 The default is disabled.
 --with-libwrap=path, --with-libwrap  This option when
-    enabled causes apcupsd to be built with the TCP WRAPPER library for enhanced security.
+    enabled causes apcctrl to be built with the TCP WRAPPER library for enhanced security.
 In most cases, the path is optional since configure will determine where the libraries are on most systems.
 --with-nologin=path  This option allows you
-    to specify where apcupsd will create the nologin file when logins are prohibited.
+    to specify where apcctrl will create the nologin file when logins are prohibited.
 The default is /etc --with-pid-dir=path  This option allows you
-    to specify where apcupsd will create the process id (PID) file to prevent multiple copies from running.
+    to specify where apcctrl will create the process id (PID) file to prevent multiple copies from running.
 The default is system dependent but usually /var/run.
 --with-log-dir=path  This option allows you
-    to specify where apcupsd will create the EVENTS and STATUS log files.
+    to specify where apcctrl will create the EVENTS and STATUS log files.
 The default is /etc/apcctrl.
 This option simply sets the default of the appropriate path in the apcctrl.conf file, which can be changed at any later time.
 --with-lock-dir=path  This option allows
-    you to specify where apcupsd will create the serial port lock file.
+    you to specify where apcctrl will create the serial port lock file.
     The default is system-dependent but usually /var/lock.
 This option simply sets the appropriate path in the apcctrl.conf file, which can be changed at any later time.
 --with-pwrfail-dir=path  This option
-    allows you to specify where apcupsd will create the powerfail file when a power failure occurs.
+    allows you to specify where apcctrl will create the powerfail file when a power failure occurs.
 The default is system dependent but usually /etc.
 --with-serial-dev=device-name  This
-    option allows you to specify where apcupsd will look for the serial device that talks to the UPS.
+    option allows you to specify where apcctrl will look for the serial device that talks to the UPS.
 The default is system dependent, but often /dev/ttyS0.
 This option simply sets the appropriate device name in the apcctrl.conf file, which can be changed at any later time.
 --with-nis-port=port  This option allows
-    you to specify what port apcupsd will use for the Network Information Server (the CGI programs).
-The default is system dependent but usually 3551 because that port has been officially assigned to apcupsd by the IANA.
+    you to specify what port apcctrl will use for the Network Information Server (the CGI programs).
+The default is system dependent but usually 3551 because that port has been officially assigned to apcctrl by the IANA.
 This option simply sets the appropriate port in the apcctrl.conf file, which can be changed at any later time.
 --with-nisip=ip-address  This option allows